 Unless the court otherwise orders, the official receiver must make an application for a public examination1 if notice requiring him to do so is given to him2 by one of the bankrupt's creditors with the concurrence of not less than one-half, in value, of those creditors, including the creditor giving notice3.

-Such a request by a creditor to the official receiver must be accompanied by a list of the creditors concurring with the request with the name and postal address of each and the amount of their respective claims, confirmation by each creditor of that creditor's concurrence and a statement
+Such a request by a creditor to the official receiver must be accompanied by a list of the creditors concurring with the request with the name and postal address of each and the amount of their respective claims, confirmation by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.